-In the last two years Google Classroom has definitely transformed my teaching practices.
+In the last three years Google Classroom has definitely transformed my teaching practices.
 It is such a simple system to use.
 At first I used it in obvious ways, create a Google Doc, type directions in that Doc and post it as a class assignment.
 But as time went on I began to see it as a store-house of writing workshop tools and resources!
 My hope is that this article inspires you to try out new ways of using Google Classroom in order to enhance your writing workshop instruction…

 1. Use Topics to Organize Units

 It is super easy to add topics in Google Classroom.
 Every time you create a new assignment make sure to label it as a topic.
 Scroll to the infographic at the bottom of the article to see the topics I’ve added to my 8th grade Google Classroom.

 Giving students quick access to mentor texts is an awesome use of your Google Classroom space!
 But, where do you find these mentor texts?
 Click this link for many, many places you can find mentor texts.

 After every writing unit I love picking the top five writers and posting their pieces in Google Classroom for all of my 154 students to read.
 Sometimes I have students vote on the best pieces and post those as well.
 Publishing student writing for an authentic purposes is a powerful motivator for students!
 Learn ten ways you can publish student writing.

 It is super easy to post videos in Google Classroom!
 I love showing YouTube videos created by other amazing educators!
 Check out this post about the 10 Best YouTube Channels for Writing Teachers for inspiration.